 This increase in scholarship has benefited greatly from the existence of the Bertrand Russell Archives at McMaster University, where the bulk of Russell’s library and literary estate are housed, and from the Bertrand Russell Research Centre, also housed at McMaster.
 Books such as Nicholas Griffin’s Selected Letters of Bertrand Russell (1992, 2001), Gregory Landini’s Russell’s Hidden Substitutional Theory (1998) and Bernard Linsky’s The Evolution of Principia Mathematica (2011) have all helped make public archival material that, in the past, has been available only to specialists.
 Since 1983 the Bertrand Russell Editorial Project, initiated by John Slater and Kenneth Blackwell, has also begun to release authoritative, annotated editions of Russell’s Collected Papers.
 When complete, this collection will run to over 35 volumes and will bring together all of Russell’s writings, other than his correspondence and previously published monographs.

-Recent scholarship has also helped remind readers of the influence Russell's students had on Russell's philosophy.
+Recent scholarship has also helped remind readers of the influence Russell’s students had on Russell’s philosophy.
 Ludwig Wittgenstein and Frank Ramsey especially presented Russell with helpful criticisms of his work and new problems to solve.
 Both men pushed Russell to develop new theories in logic and epistemology.
-Despite the fact that Wittgenstein was less than satisfied with Russell's comments in the Introduction to his Tractatus Logico-Philosophicus (1921), Michael Potter's Wittgenstein's Notes on Logic (2009) and the introductory materials published in Russell's Theory of Knowledge: The 1913 Manuscript (CP, Vol. 7) show the extent and fruitfulness of the interaction between teacher and student.
+Despite the fact that Wittgenstein was less than satisfied with Russell’s Introduction to his Tractatus Logico-Philosophicus (1921), Michael Potter’s Wittgenstein’s Notes on Logic (2009) and the introductory materials published in Russell’s Theory of Knowledge: The 1913 Manuscript (CP, Vol. 7) show the extent and fruitfulness of the interaction between teacher and student.

-Since Russell's death, debate has also taken place over the ultimate importance of Russell's contributions, not just to philosophy, but to other disciplines as well.
-Advocates of Russell's inclusion in the canon remind readers that few have done more to advance both formal logic and analytic philosophy.
-Critics of his inclusion, or at least of his canonization, remind readers of Russell's early enthusiasm for British imperialism (Russell 1967, 134) and of his controversial comments about eugenics and race (Russell 1929, 259, 266).
-Others have noted his apparent early antisemitism and his advocacy of a preemptive nuclear war against the Soviet Union following World War II (Hook 1976, Stone 1981).
-On the issue of a preemptive war, Russell himself later denied that he had ever advocated such a course of action.
+Since Russell’s death, debate has also taken place over the ultimate importance of Russell’s contributions, not just to philosophy, but to other disciplines as well.
+Advocates of Russell’s inclusion in the canon remind readers that few have done more to advance both formal logic and analytic philosophy.
+Critics of his inclusion, or at least of his canonization, remind readers of Russell’s early enthusiasm for British imperialism (Russell 1967, 134) and of his controversial comments about eugenics and race (Russell 1929, 259, 266).
+Others have noted his apparent early antisemitism and his advocacy of a preemptive nuclear war against the Soviet Union following World War II (Hook 1976, Stone 1981, Perkins 1994, Blitz 2002).
+On the issue of a preemptive war, Russell himself later denied he had ever advocated such a course of action.
 However, after reviewing carefully the historical record, biographer Ronald Clark comes to a different conclusion.
-Clark is also unequivocal about Russell's lack of sincerity on the issue: “If the suggestion that he deliberately tried to conceal his earlier views is repugnant, the record does not really allow any other conclusion to be drawn” (Clark 1975, 530).
-Perhaps as a result of such observations, many readers remain undecided when attempting to evaluate Russell's overall contribution to the intellectual life of the twentieth century.
+Clark is also unequivocal about Russell’s lack of sincerity on the issue: “If the suggestion that he deliberately tried to conceal his earlier views is repugnant, the record does not really allow any other conclusion to be drawn” (Clark 1975, 530).
+Perhaps as a result of such observations, many readers remain undecided when attempting to evaluate Russell’s overall contribution to the intellectual life of the twentieth century.

 How is the ordinary reader to decide between such conflicting evaluations?
 Unlike the many logical advances Russell introduced, in politics he is still usually understood to be more an advocate than a theoretician.
 As a result, his reputation as a political thinker has not been as high as his reputation in logic, metaphysics and epistemology.